AdobeDocs/media-analytics.en/help/getting-started/getting-started.md

 >[!IMPORTANT]
 >
->To implement Adobe Analytics Streaming Media, contact your Adobe Sales Representative or Account Manager to make sure Streaming Media is part of your product portfolio.
+>To implement Adobe Analytics Streaming Media, contact your Adobe Sales Representative or Adobe Account Team to make sure Streaming Media is part of your product portfolio.

 ## Media SDKs for Streaming Media {#media-sdks}